-As a fully-remote organization, TLP Education has seamlessly transitioned to the “new normal” created by COVID-19.
+As a fully-remote organization, Gradient Learning has seamlessly transitioned to the “new normal” created by COVID-19.
 As offices across the world adjusted their ways of working and interacting, we were able to maintain and strengthen our organizational culture due to the efficient and collaborative structures already in place.
 Leaning into practices of intentional team culture, consistent connection, and meeting norms, we as an organization are living our values of staying and the forefront of our work and putting people first.

 Here are some of the ways we’re keeping our colleagues engaged and thriving as a remote organization.